 GoDaddy has recently sanitized their site and said that their 2017 Super Bowl commercial would not revolve around sex.
 Their new campaign is to be the “champion of small business.”

 However, they still want to maintain their “edgy” brand.
-That’s all an improvement, but I’m still wary of companies who do tons of interruption-style advertising over focusing on product.
+That’s all an improvement, but I’m still wary of companies who do tons of interruption-style advertising over focusing on their product.

 I don’t know how this brand & positioning transfers to their company culture but I personally don’t see it as a positive in the “doing business with companies that I love” category.